model-checking/kani/docs/src/reference/attributes.md

 [Kani] tip: Consider increasing the unwinding value or disabling `--unwinding-assertions`.
 ```

-Kani cannot verify the harness because there is at least an unwinding failure.
+Kani cannot verify the harness because there is at least one unwinding assertion failure.
 But, if we use `#[kani::unwind(4)]`, which is the right unwinding value we computed earlier:

 ```rust